Category: Things To Do

-Opening May 14, 2016, A’DAM Lookout is Amsterdam’s only publicly accessible observation deck.
+A’DAM Lookout is Amsterdam’s only publicly accessible observation deck.

-You’ll have fantastic, 360° panoramic views of Amsterdam and surroundings.
+It provides spectacular, 360° panoramic views of Amsterdam and surroundings.

 Whether you are here on a layover, a few days in between other places, or for an extended vacation, no visit to Amsterdam is complete without a canal tour.

 Some say it is the best way to see the city.
 Others says it’s the best way to get from point A to point B.

 Specialty tours are popular as well: dinner cruises, or tours with pizza, cheese and wine… whatever floats your boat.

 Amsterdam is the most bicycle-friendly city in the world, says American travel agency Virgin Vacations.
 In its listing of “11 Most Bicycle Friendly Cities in the World,” Amsterdam ranks number one.

 Founded in 1838, Artis is the oldest zoo in the Netherlands.